tannuchoudhary/Simon-Game/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## How to play

-(Note: You can only play this in laptop or desktop)
+(Note: You can only play this on laptop or desktop)

   * Step 1: Your Game will start after pressing any key
   * Step 2: Remember the button which got blinked when you pressed the key(let us say red)